top of page

 6 / Stay safe

-After service, if there is a violation of a civil or criminal protection order you can call the police.
-The police can enforce protection orders by arresting the violator.
-If you do not feel safe calling the police, contact a lawyer or an advocate to determine your best options. â€‹
+If a civil or criminal protection order is violated after it has been served, you can call the police.
+The police have the authority to enforce the order by arresting the violator.
+If you feel unsafe contacting the police, consider contacting a lawyer or an advocate for guidance on your best options.

 7 / Preparing for Your Hearing